Hal Chase: Chase defensively

 But you may find in such a case, he hits like Tyrus Cobb.

 Douglas Dewey and Nicholas Acocella's book on Chase, The Black Prince Of Baseball, talks about Chase's defensive abilities at length.
-He apparently made many spectacular plays that burnished his reputation as a glove wizard, but also committed 402 errors at first in just ten seasons, making his career fielding average only .980, four points below average for the period (since Chase was known to throw games, it's impossible to know how many of these misplays were intentional).
+He apparently made many spectacular plays that burnished his reputation as an exceptional fielder, but also committed 402 errors at first in just ten seasons, making his career fielding average only .980, four points below average for the period.
+Since Chase was known to throw games, it's impossible to know how many of these misplays were intentional.

 A more recent work by Bill James, Win Shares, suggested Chase was only a C-grade defensive player at first base.
 According to analyst Sean Smith of Baseball-Reference.com, Chase was below average defensively, costing his teams 65 runs versus an average first baseman.